 The determinants of demand and supply as well as elasticities and impact indicators in national and international markets.
 Empirical estimation in the form of econometric models.

 - Biometry 212, 242 or

+- Mathematics (Bio) 124 or

-- Statistics 186
+- Statistics 186 or

 - Statistical Methods 176